 METHOD:

-In a large stock pot, heat 2 tablespoons oil over moderate heat, and add chopped onions, stirring, until softened.
-Reserve about one-third of the onions in a small bowl, and set aside.
+In a large stockpot, heat 2 tablespoons oil over medium heat.
+Add chopped onions and cook, stirring occasionally, until soft and translucent, about 8 minutes.
+Transfer about one-third of the onions to a small bowl and set aside for later.

-Chop roasted bell pepper.
-Add bell pepper, remaining poblanos, reserved onions, and sautéed corn and cook over moderate heat, stirring, until heated through.
-Discard-tied coriander.
+Stir in the chopped roasted red bell pepper, remaining poblanos, reserved onions, and sautéed corn.
+Cook briefly, just until heated through.